LH-10/Hotel_Room_Booking_System/README.md

 ## Database Setup

 1. Create a MySQL database with the name specified in the `.env` file.
-2. Use the provided SQL scripts (if any) to set up the required tables and relationships.
+2. Use the provided SQL scripts  to set up the required tables and relationships.

+## Sample Database Import

+To make the setup process quicker, a sample database (`exported_database.sql`) is provided in the repository.
+You can import this file into your MySQL database using any GUI tool such as MySQL Workbench.

+The database should be imported into a database named `hotel_room_booking` for the system to function properly.

+Once imported, the database will contain the necessary tables and sample data to get you started without needing to create the schema manually.

+Please ensure your `.env` file is configured correctly to connect to the `hotel_room_booking` database.

 ## Usage